jask-aran/QuickGPT/README.md

 - Adjust settings stored in config.yml file using '-s' flag from terminal
     - E.g. context message provided to model before response, such as "You are a helpful assistant"

-- Create api-key YAML file to safely store API KEY, if none exists (first time setup).
+- Create api-key YAML file to safely store OpenAI API KEY, if none exists (first time setup).
 This file is in .gitignore.